What to pack for a sailing vacation

 - Medications: prescription and non-prescription.
 Be sure to bring a copy of your prescription for any prescribed medications, and make sure prescription medication has all details on the bottle including your name.

 - Other: such as extra eyeglasses, contact solution and contacts.

 - Bareboat certification: If you are sailing yourself, don’t forget to bring your original certificates and copies with you.

 - Insurance contact details

-- Favorite herbs & spices: Pack in ZipLock bags to add zing to simple dishes
+- Herbs and spices: pack them in zip-lock bags to add flavor to simple dishes.

 - Notebook and pen